eecavanna/mongo-diff/README.md

 ### 3. Use the tool.

-At the Poetry virtual environment's shell, run the `mongo_diff/mongo_diff.py` script as shown in the `--help` snippet below.
+At the Poetry virtual environment's shell, use the tool as shown in the `--help` snippet below.

 ```console
 $ python mongo_diff/mongo_diff.py --help